bebe-Kexe/arqone_memory_guide/README.md

 3. **Optimize Settings:** Lower render distance and graphics settings if you're still experiencing issues
 4. **Update Mods:** Keep your modpack and mods updated for better performance and bug fixes
 5. **SSD Recommended:** Installing Minecraft on an SSD can significantly improve loading times

 ---

-## Contributing

-If you have suggestions or improvements for this guide, please feel free to contribute!

----